Blogs

 As ARI operates in your environment, learning compounds via the composite AI techniques embedded within the InsightFinder platform.
 ARI will adapt to your data sets, learn with each incident, and start to proactively predict and prevent future incidents.

 However, each company is different and your business context is unique.
-If ARI is not understanding your business context quickly enough, you can use the continuous improvement workflows in the AI observability portion of our platform to reinforce learning from real-world signals and user feedback.
+If ARI isn’t understanding your business context quickly enough, you can use the continuous improvement workflows in the AI observability portion of our platform to reinforce learning from real-world signals and user feedback.
+You can fine tune ARI’s underlying model using built-in tools that are included out-of-the-box.

 It’s very important to frame this accurately: learning systems are probabilistic, and behavior is expected rather than guaranteed.
 What matters operationally is whether teams can create tight loops between production evidence, human feedback, and improved future responses.
 ARI is built to support that direction by keeping operational context accessible and by making it easier to capture what humans learned, then reuse it in the next investigation.